ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 cmake -DPLUGINS="ALL" <path to elektra root dir>
 ```

-If you want the default behaviour and just additionally include the ODBC backend plugin,
+If you want the default behavior and just additionally include the ODBC backend plugin,
 you can use the following command:

 ```sh